 Manual upgrade activities

-After performing a Callback upgrade, perform the following activities to finalize the upgrade process.
+After performing an upgrade, perform the following steps to finalize the process.

 Basic Requirements

-Navigate to C:\Program Files (x86)\Virtual Hold Technology\SQL Server Database Installation Scripts) and execute the following scripts:
+Open \\Virtual Hold Technology\SQL Server Database Installation Scripts and execute the following scripts:

 - VHT_Config